white-poto/php_crontab/README.md

 + STDOUT can be redirected
 + Based on react/event-loop, it can run as a daemon.
 + A HTTP server which you can manage the crontab tasks through it.
++ Dynamic task loader, you can register a task loader by Daemon::registerTaskLoader, which will execute every 60 seconds and update the crontab tasks.

 Note that the custom class must be an instance of `\Monolog\Handler\HandlerInterface`, and you can pass params to your custom class's `__construct` by query string.